-- Led by Redthread Youth Limited, a charity that supports vulnerable young people in crisis, in partnership with Nottingham University Hospitals NHS Trust, University Hospitals Birmingham NHS Foundation Trust, Heart of England NHS Foundation Trust and the University of Nottingham.
+- Led by Redthread, a charity that supports vulnerable young people in crisis, in partnership with Nottingham University Hospitals NHS Trust and University Hospitals Birmingham NHS Foundation Trust.

-- Will support young people who attend hospital because of a violence-related injury in Nottingham and Birmingham
+- Is supporting young people who attend hospital because of a violence-related injury in Nottingham and Birmingham

 - Aims to empower young people to lead healthy, productive lives away from cycles of violence and criminality.